moderndest/PnidaPortfolio/README.md

 # Pranida Portfolio

-this project is used :
+Language in this project :
 - HTML5
 - typescript
 - Angular 11